dunlop-ben/dockerized-react-app/README.md

 ### Production
 Run `sh start-prod.sh` to build and run a production ready Docker container.

+## Travis CI

+Travis CI is a hosted continuous integration service used to build and test this application.

+Travis CI is configured to create a build with two jobs:

+* run eslint; and
+* run unit testing.

 ## Testing

 [Jest](https://github.com/facebook/jest), [Enzyme](https://github.com/airbnb/enzyme) and [Enzyme to JSON](https://github.com/adriantoine/enzyme-to-json) are used to test this application.